 Because computed tomography (CT) scans do not “rule out” acute ischemic infarctions, the non-neurologist must perform a detailed neurologic examination.
 Identifying these patterns can assist in the identification of stroke syndromes that can be treated with thrombolytic therapy, as opposed to stroke syndromes that do not follow vascular territories such as hemorrhages; venous infarctions (extremely rare); or stroke mimics such as extreme ranges of blood sugar, seizures, or tumors.
 The history of a sudden onset of neurologic deficit and the time of onset are paramount to making diagnosis and treatment decisions.

 The presentation of acute stroke follows distinctive anatomic patterns that are predictive of the involved arterial territory.
-Here are the anatomic structures and associated syndromes as ...
+Here are the anatomic structures and associated ...